fbrzx/airplane-chat/README.md

 # Airplane Chat

-Local chat interface for interacting with Ollama models, with document uploads that enrich the prompt context and assistant replies saved as Markdown transcripts.
+Local-first chat interface for interacting with Ollama models.
+Upload documents, have them embedded into a vector database, and let the assistant ground replies in the most relevant snippets.
+Each assistant turn is archived as a Markdown transcript.

 ## Prerequisites